jsonpickle/jsonpickle/README.rst

 Bug reports and merge requests are encouraged at the `jsonpickle repository on github <https://github.com/jsonpickle/jsonpickle>`_.

-jsonpickle supports Python 2.7 and Python 3.4 or greater.
+jsonpickle officially supports CPython 2.7 and CPython 3.6 or greater.
+Version support below CPython 3.7 will be dropped upon release of jsonpickle 3.0.

 Why jsonpickle?
 ===============